 Read more about EEA unemployment benefits

-The Danish Agency for Labour Retention and International Recruitment aims to retain citizens who are at risk of losing their attachment to the Danish labour market.
+The agency aims to retain citizens who are at risk of losing their attachment to the Danish labour market.
 As part of this responsibility, the agency administers the regulations regarding persons with disabilities, the ‘flex job’ scheme, senior citizens, partial retirement etc.

-The agency is also responsible for the Prevention Fund which gives financial support to innovative projects designed to reduce physical and mental attrition in the working life and improve occupational health and safety in the workplace.
+The agency is also responsible for the Fund for Better Working Environment and Labour Retention which gives financial support to innovative projects designed to reduce physical and mental attrition in the working life and improve occupational health and safety in the workplace.

-The Danish Agency for Labour Retention and International Recruitment aims to recruit highly qualified labour from outside Denmark, and to integrate foreign employees into the Danish labour market.
+The agency aims to recruit highly qualified labour from outside Denmark, and to integrate foreign employees into the Danish labour market.

 The agency also processes all applications for residence permits on the grounds of work, studies, au pair stays, internship and working holiday stays.